The Perfect Coffee

 Coffee is exempt from GST.

-This coffee is rich and sweet with notes of brown sugar, black tea and caramel.
+This coffee is rich and sweet with notes of caramel and cocoa.

 Processing: Washed